AaltoGIS/Spatial-Analytics/source/course-info/slack-usage.rst

 4. **Discuss and comment!** If you see a question and you know how to help, we encourage you to comment and help your friend.

 5. **HOWEVER: DON'T PROVIDE READY ANSWERS** in the discussion (such as all necessary codes for given problem), it does not help your friend to learn.

-6. **If you need one-on-one assistance via Zoom** e.g. related to an exercise, add a message to the channel (e.g. ``lesson-01``) with a short description of your problem **and add a link to your zoom meeting** which we can easily join.
-If you haven't started a Zoom meeting before, see this `help <https://support.zoom.us/hc/en-us/articles/201362183-Inviting-others-to-join-a-meeting>`__.
-For instance, ``"I need help with spatial join on Exercise 1.
-Zoom link: https://us04web.zoom.us/j/123456789 "``.

 With these guidelines we keep our discussion well organized and it is easy for everybody to find help and relevant discussion about specific lessons / exercises.